Jeff Graham (quarterback)

-Jeff Graham (born February 5, 1966) is a former American football quarterback who played five seasons in the National Football League with the San Diego Chargers, Seattle Seahawks and Oakland Raiders.
-He was drafted by the Green Bay Packers in the fourth round of the 1989 NFL Draft.
-He played college football at California State University, Long Beach and attended Estancia High School in Costa Mesa, California.
-Graham was also a member of the New York/New Jersey Knights of the World League of American Football.
+Jeff Graham (born February 5, 1966) is an American former professional football player who was a quarterback for five seasons in the National Football League (NFL) with the San Diego Chargers, Seattle Seahawks, and Oakland Raiders.
+He was selected by the Green Bay Packers in the fourth round of the 1989 NFL draft.
+He played college football for the Long Beach State 49ers and attended Estancia High School in Costa Mesa, California.
+Graham was also a member of the New York/New Jersey Knights of the World League of American Football (WLAF).
 He was inducted into the Long Beach State Athletic Hall of Fame in 2004.

 Professional career

 Green Bay Packers

-Graham was drafted 87th overall in the 1989 NFL Draft by the Green Bay Packers.
+Graham was drafted in the fourth round with the 87th overall pick in the 1989 NFL Draft by the Green Bay Packers.
 He was the sixth quarterback taken in the draft and the second quarterback taken by the Packers in the draft as Anthony Dilweg was drafted in the previous round.
 Graham was traded on draft day to the Washington Redskins for wide receiver Erik Affholter and two draft picks.